-Airline Strike?
+Airline on Strike?
 Not an Extraordinary Circumstance, Rules ECJ

 Last updated on|

-A new ruling by the European Court of Justice in Luxembourg says that airlines must compensate air passengers for flight delays and cancellations, even when the airline has previously stated that an airline strike – an ‘extraordinary circumstance’ – was to blame.
+A new ruling by the European Court of Justice in Luxembourg says that airlines must compensate air passengers for flight delays and cancellations, even when the airline has previously stated that a strike by airline staff – an ‘extraordinary circumstance’ – was to blame.

 Here’s what you need to know: